simonedambrogio/Global-Mental-Accounting/README.md

 ## Analysis Study

 Click [here](https://run.pavlovia.org/simonedambrogio/mmar-analysis/) to access a web-page that includes all the codes used to produce the results reported in the main text and in the supplementary materials are.
 Source code: Analysis Study/Analysis/index.qmd.
-You can execute it on your machine using the command ``` quarto render Demo/index.qmd ```.
+You can execute it on your machine using the command ``` quarto render Analysis Study/Analysis/index.qmd ```.
 The file should be rendered in whithin 3 and 4 days on a "normal" desktop computer.

 ### Data